q231950/the-stubborn-network/README.md

 }
 ```

-## Usage in UITest
+## Usage in UI Tests

-Using stubbed responses inside UITests.
-3 parameters are passed in as environment variables to the application under test in order to specify that we want to stub network responses, what to stub, where to find/place it:
+3 parameters are passed in as environment variables to the application under test in order to specify that we want to stub network responses, what to stub, where to find/place them:

 - each test assigns its function name like `testWaveVisibleAfterSignIn` to create dedicated stubs for every individual test case
 - the _stub path_ points to the directory where the stubs are stored for `.playback` / will be recorded to with `.recording`